seerge/g-helper/docs/README.md

 - I recommend keeping "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.
 If you have (or had) MyASUS app installed, that service is most probably still up and running even after MyASUS uninstalls.
 It's part of [Asus System Control Interface](https://www.asus.com/support/FAQ/1047338/).
 You can install it, and later disable / remove unnecessary services by running [this bat file](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat) as admin.

-- It's not recommended to use an app in combination with Armory Crate, cause they adjust the same settings.
+- It's not recommended to use an app in combination with Armoury Crate, cause they adjust the same settings.
 You can [uninstall it using it's own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.

 Note: Doesn't need administrator privileges to run!